MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records-faq.md

 ## Can I optimize my code, so that I can avoid an extra database call to load my field?

 Yes.
-You can add your field to the list of fields selected for loading, using the method AddLoadFields
+You can add your field to the list of fields selected for loading by using the AddLoadFields method.

 ## Which fields can be selected not to be loaded?